hzabolinezhad/Water-Pollution-Data-WHO-UNICEF-2000-2021/README.md

 How does access to clean water and sanitation differ between high-income and low-income regions?

 Note
+Because the original dataset consists of about 65 excel files each of which concludes many tabs.
+To answer the research question,  I extracted the two targeted tabs from two different mega files and then converted them to CSV format, to work on them (region_houshold_sanitation, region_houshold_water).
+Here is the link access to these files if you would like to execute the code and see the output.   https://drive.google.com/drive/folders/1DYeHlooW6nQ3q_oOnY7qhtlNUyM3yz33?usp=share_link
-The original dataset can be found at https://www.kaggle.com/datasets/harshjhunjhunwala/water-pollution-data-whounicef-20002021?resource=download.
+The original dataset can be found at https://www.kaggle.com/datasets/harshjhunjhunwala/water-pollution-data-whounicef-20002021?
+However,